Great Start Compensation Support Payment Program

 - Keep accurate and legible records of the following:

-- Use of money.
+- Use of funds.

-- Staff employment, compensation, and benefits, which must include time sheets or other records of daily hours worked; documentation of compensation and benefits; documentation of written changes to employees' rate or rates of pay and basis there of as a result of payments received under this section.
-This applies to licensed child care centers and certified child care centers.
-Licensed family child care and group family child care programs are required to maintain this documentation only if the funds are used for employee compensation or benefits.
+- Early educator employment, compensation, and benefits, which must include time sheets or other records of daily hours worked; documentation of compensation and benefits; documentation of written changes to employees' rate or rates of pay and basis thereof as a result of payments received under this section, as required under section 181.032, paragraphs (d) to (f); and any other records required to be maintained under section 177.30.
+This applies to licensed child care centers, certified child care centers, and Tribally licensed child care centers.
+It also applies to family and group family child care homes only if the funds are used for employee compensation or benefits.

-- Daily child attendance records must be completed every day and must include the date, the first and last name of each child in attendance, and the time each child is dropped off at and picked up from the program.
+- Enrollment and attendance.
+Daily child attendance records must be completed every day and must include the date, the first and last name of each child in attendance, and the time each child is dropped off at and picked up from the program.
 To the extent possible, the person dropping off or picking up the child must enter the times.

 Programs may use the Great Start Compensation funds for one or more of the following options based on provider type.